Kyiv Pechersk Lavra: Baroque era and Russian rule

 Despite the patronage of powerful figures, including Ivan Mazepa and Raphael Zaborovsky, the Annexation of the Metropolis of Kyiv by the Moscow Patriarchate in 1685 started a process of subjugation of the monastery to Russian imperial authority.
+In 1688 Lavra became a stauropegion of the Patriarch of Moscow.
+In 1718, a major fire damaged many of the monastery's buildings, destroying its library and archive, and in 1720 its printing house was subjected to strict government censorship.
 In 1722, by the decree of Peter I of Russia, the Metropolis of Kyiv was lowered in status to an archbishopric, which made it equal to other subdivisions of the Russian Synodal Church.
 In the following years, Russian religious traditions, axiology and language were imposed on the Orthodox Church in Ukraine.
+In 1786 the monastery's lands were secularized, and its elected leadership was replaced with the metropolitan's appointees.

-Under Russian rule, Pechersk Lavra became a popular place of mass pilgrimage for both the common folk and figures of authority, including the royal family.
+Under the Russian rule, Pechersk Lavra became a popular place of mass pilgrimage for both the common folk and figures of authority, including the royal family.
 During the late 19th century numerous guides for pilgrims visiting the monastery were published in Tsarist Russia, contributing to its inclusion into the empire's symbolic space.
 Among prominent figures buried in Lavra's walls under the Russian rule are Natalia Dolgorukova, Pyotr Rumyantsev and Pyotr Stolypin.
+During the 19th and early 20th centuries, the monastery also served as the residence of Metropolitans of Kyiv, and was known for producing myrrh for the whole Russian Empire.
+By the time of revolution, the Lavra housed over 1200 monks.